 Overview of Minors and Certificates

-Georgia Tech offers over 40 minors and over 50 certificate options.
+Georgia Tech offers over 60 minors and 40 certificate options.
 A minor consists of a minimum of 15 credit hours in an area outside of your major.
 A minor will appear on your transcript.
 A certificate consists of a minimum of 12 semester hours in an area outside of your major.
 A certificate will not appear on your transcript, but you will receive a certificate indicating that you have completed the program.

 - List of All Minors List of All Certificates